mjl-/sherpa/README.md

 Written by Mechiel Lukkien, mechiel@ueber.net.
 Bug fixes, patches, comments are welcome.
 MIT-licensed, see LICENSE.

-cmd/sherpadoc/gopath.go originates from the Go project, see LICENSE-go.
+cmd/sherpadoc/gopath.go originates from the Go project, see LICENSE-go for its BSD-style license.

 # todo